Master's programme in Computer Simulations for Science and Engineering

 Computer Simulations for Science and Engineering at KTH

 The COSSE Master's programme is a two-year programme including compulsory mobility for the students.
-They will enter in one of the universities and continue the second year at one of the other universities in another country.
-The first 60 ECTS credits are taken at the first year university and the remaining 60 ECTS credits are taken at the second year university.
+They will enter in one of the universities and continue the second year at one of the other universities.
+As a general rule, students will be admitted to TU Berlin for the 1st year.

 The programme includes three semesters of courses followed by the fourth research semester spent on the Master's Thesis (30 ECTS credits) under the supervision of both attended university.
-The students receive doubles degrees, i.e a degree from both the home and the host university.
+The students receive doubles degrees, i.e a degree from both the 1st and 2nd year universities.

 - familiarity with selected scientific and engineering application areas and their mathematical models

 - a knowledge base and skills ranging from formulation of a mathematical model to constructing software for high-performance computer architectures

 - effective communication skills for interacting with the professional community as well as management and the society at large, on written and oral presentations

 - a degree of independent and critical appraisal of the capability and limitations of, and results produced by, computational modeling.

 After the beginning of the second semester students, scholars, and teachers of all partner universities will meet to for a joint workshop to advise students on their elective courses, including possible topics for their Master's thesis.
 The workshop will include joint research and cultural activities and provide contacts to research departments in academia and industry.